How to file for disability, Filing for SSI

 How does the Social Security Disability Review work?

-Social Security disability is not always considered a lifetime benefit, because Social Security periodically reviews all disability recipients to determine if they are still eligible to receive disability as defined by the rules and regulations of the Social Security administration.
-Two things affect Social Security disability eligibility and that is medical improvement and work activity.
+Social Security periodically reviews all disability recipients to determine if they are still eligible to receive disability as defined by the rules and regulations of the Social Security administration.
+Two things affect disability eligibility and that is medical improvement and work activity.

-How does Social Security establish when disability claims are to be reviewed?
+How does Social Security know when disability claims need to be looked at again, and a disability review needs to be conducted?
 Social Security has a system of medical diary dates that it uses to review an individual's eligibility to continue receiving disability benefits.
-These reviews are known as Social Security disability reviews or continuing medical reviews (CDR for short).
-Since I mentioned Social Securityís medical diary date system, I will explain what is meant by a medical diary date.
+These reviews are known as Social Security Disability reviews or continuing medical reviews (CDR for short).
+Since I mentioned Social Security’s medical diary date system, I will explain what is meant by a medical diary date.

 Social Security generally establishes review dates (for periodic medical reviews of someone's case) in the following categories: